Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/RasterLayerService/README.md

 # Raster layer (service)

-This sample demonstrates how to create an `ImageServiceRaster` and add it to a raster layer.
-An `ImageServiceRaster` allows you to work with an image map service exposed by the ArcGIS Server Rest API.
+Create a raster layer from a raster image service.

 ![](screenshot.png)

+## Use case

+Accessing a raster image from an online service can be useful for analysing the most up-to-date data available for an area.
+For example, retrieving recent results of bathymetry surveys within a shipping channel monitored for its sediment build-up would allow planners to assess dredging needs.

+## How to use the sample

+Simply launch the sample to see a raster from an image service being used on a map.

 ## How it works

-This is a basic sample of adding an `ImageServiceRaster` to a `RasterLayer`.
-When the sample starts, an `ImageServiceRaster` is created and added to a `RasterLayer`.
-The `RasterLayer` is then added to the map as a `Basemap`.
+1. Create an `ImageServiceRaster` using the service's URL.
+2. Create a `RasterLayer` from the image service raster.
+3. Add the raster layer the the map.

+## About the data

+This sample uses a [NOAA raster image service](https://gis.ngdc.noaa.gov/arcgis/rest/services/bag_hillshades/ImageServer).
+The service computes a hillshade image from the depth (in meters) of U.S. coastal waters.

+## Relevant API

+*  ImageServiceRaster
+*  RasterLayer

-## Features
+## Tags

-- `Map`
-- `MapQuickView`
-- `ImageServiceRaster`
-- `RasterLayer`
+image service, raster